- Date:

 Resources

-- Template enrolment policies – specialist schools and supported inclusion schools (staff login – template enrolment policies for Specialist Schools and Supported Inclusion Schools are available on the School Policy Templates Portal.
-Note: A standard enrolment policy template for all DPS is under development and will be available on this page by the end of 2025.
+- Template enrolment policies for specialist settings (including specialist, supported inclusion, and deaf facilities) (staff login required)(opens in a new window) – template enrolment policies for Specialist Schools, Supported Inclusion Schools and Deaf Facilities are available on the School Policy Templates Portal